pietrik123/PainterGoogleTestExample/Readme.md

 for windows-base configuration please update `"generator": "Visual Studio 17 2022"` section with relevant generator name.

+Run exe files from the cmd line or VS IDE top bar.

 ## Linux

 In project directory: